xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

   A _keysym_ (short for “key symbol”) is a numeric encoding of a symbol on the cap of a key.

-  They have a canonical name for convenience.
-It can be:
+  Some keysyms have a canonical name for convenience.
+The complete list of canonical names is defined in `xkbcommon/xkbcommon-keysyms.h`.

+  Common types of keysyms are:

   - A _character:_ e.g. `a` and `A` for Latin scripts, `alpha` “α” and `ALPHA` “Α” for Greek, etc.